OttoMeister/Audio-download-with-yt-dlp/README.md

 time find ~/Downloads/SalasPlaylist -type f -name "*.mp3" | parallel --eta -P20 nice ionice -c 3 mp3gain {}
 ```

-Next on the to-do list: Remove all folders containing music you do not like.
-Shorten directory names.
-Copy to an MP3 stick.
-Erase from the hard disk.
+Next on the to-do list:
+- Remove all folders containing music you do not like.
+- Shorten directory names.
+- Copy to an MP3 stick.
+- Erase from the hard disk.

+Have fun and enjoy the ride :=)